Eastry

-Eastry is a civil parish in Kent, England, around 2+1/2 mi southwest of Sandwich.
+Eastry is a village and civil parish in the Dover district, in Kent, England, around 2+1/2 mi southwest of Sandwich.
 It was voted "Kent Village of the Year 2005".
+The parish includes the hamlets of Heronden and Selson.
+In 2011 the parish had a population of 2492.

-The name is derived from the Old English Ēast-rige, meaning "eastern province" (c.f.
-Sūþ-rige "southern province"), also recorded as Ēastregē, from ēasterra gē (lit. "more easterly area").
+The name is derived from the Old English Ēast-rige, meaning "eastern province" (cf. Sūþ-rige "southern province"), also recorded as Ēastregē, from ēasterra gē (lit. "more easterly area").

+Poison Cross is a location with an unusual name at the north end of the village.
+A railway halt there had a short life.

 Historical legends

 Eastry lies on the Roman road north from Dover to Richborough Castle.

+In the Early Middle Ages, Eastry was part of the Kingdom of Kent and was an important administrative centre.
 It was here that a royal palace of the Saxon kings of Kent stood.
 One of Kent's oldest legends concerns King Ecgberht of Kent and the murder of his young cousins, Æthelred and Æthelberht, within the palace walls.
 According to the legend, the royal residence was passed to the priory of Christchurch in Canterbury as penance for the crime.
 The site of this ancient palace is believed to now be occupied by Eastry Court, adjacent to the church.
 An archaeological dig by Time Team in 2006 failed to find the royal palace.